Shawn Horcoff

 Shawn Paul Horcoff (born September 17, 1978) is a Canadian former professional ice hockey centre.
-He was selected in the fourth round of the 1998 NHL Entry Draft, 99th overall, by the Edmonton Oilers, with whom he played 11 seasons and served as team captain during three seasons.
+He was selected in the fourth round of the 1998 NHL Entry Draft, 99th overall, by the Edmonton Oilers, with whom he played 12 seasons and served as team captain for three seasons.
+In his later career as a player, he also had brief tenures with the Dallas Stars and Anaheim Ducks.

+Horcoff pursued a career in management following his retirement as a player.
 He currently serves as the assistant general manager for the Detroit Red Wings and as the general manager of their American Hockey League affiliate, the Grand Rapids Griffins.

 Playing career

 Amateur

 Horcoff played his first college season with Michigan State University, in the Central Collegiate Hockey Association (CCHA), in 1996.
 After a respectable first season in which he was considered a contender for the CCHA All-Rookie Team, Horcoff improved his numbers as a sophomore in 1997–98, despite playing in fewer games than the year before.
 This led to him being drafted by the Edmonton Oilers in the 1998 NHL Entry Draft.
-The following season, 1998–99, Horcoff again improved his totals with the Spartans, and was named to the CCHA All-Academic Team at season's end.
+The following season, 1998–99, Horcoff again improved his totals with the Spartans and was named to the CCHA All-Academic Team at season's end.

-The 1999–00 season was Horcoff's final year with Michigan State, and he posted career high totals in goals, assists and points.
-Along with a second CCHA All-Academic Team spot, Horcoff received a number of major awards, including CCHA Player of the Year.
+The 1999–00 season was Horcoff's final year with Michigan State, and he posted career-high totals in goals, assists, and points.
+Along with a second CCHA All-Academic Team spot, Horcoff received some major awards, including CCHA Player of the Year.
 He was also a finalist for the Hobey Baker Award, given to the top player in college hockey.

 While at Michigan State, Horcoff studied finance and mathematics, receiving his degree before beginning his professional hockey career.